How the model works and what the numbers mean.

 Implied Probability = 1 ÷ Decimal Odds

 A line of 2.50 implies a 40% chance of winning.
-Bookmakers add a margin (overround) so the combined implied probabilities across all outcomes in a market sum to more than 100% — this is the structural edge built into every price.
+Bookmakers add a margin (overround) so the combined implied probabilities across all outcomes in a market sum to more than 100% — this is the structural house margin built into every price.

 The model computes the statistical likelihood of each outcome independently of market pricing.
 When the model probability diverges sufficiently from the implied probability in the odds, a signal is surfaced.